 Foodsavour

-SFU’s Start-up Experience course is comprehensive and requires the application of all the core business courses' concepts through the creation of a business idea.
-It requires students to enter a showcase competition called the Opportunity Fest where industry professionals and investors would judge business concepts created by the students.
-Foodsavour was granted the Triple Bottom Line Grand Prize.
-Learn more at the Awards and Impact section.
+Those within the course compete in a showcase called the Opportunity Fest, where industry professionals and investors serve as judges.
+Through their expertise and discernment, Foodsavour was granted the Triple Bottom Line Grand Prize.
+Learn more through the Awards and Impact section.

 USER EXPERIENCE/ USER INTERFACE (2019)